 The following exceptions are allowed during the transitional period for industry to adapt, produce, and document a variety of products meeting the TM-30 metrics.
 Exceptions only apply if products from 3 manufacturers are not readily available meeting TM-30 metrics.
 There is no exception for violet fraction.
-The TM-30 metrics are fidelity index,
+The TM-30 metrics are fidelity index, gamut index, hue-bin one fidelity, and hue-bin one chroma shift.
+All other lighting requirements specified herein must also be met.

 - a.
 Exception No. 1, Decorative Lighting: Decorative lighting, as defined in ASHRAE 90.1, is not required to meet the gamut index and hue-bin one metrics; but is required to meet the fidelity index.
 If fidelity index products are unavailable; CRI 80 or greater will be considered an acceptable alternative. - b.
 Exception No. 2, Unusual Location: Architectural focal points and utility spaces are not required to meet the gamut index and hue-bin one metrics; but are required to meet the fidelity index.
 If fidelity index products are unavailable; CRI 80 or greater will be considered an acceptable alternative.
 Architectural focal points are defined as entry and atrium (but not to include patient waiting).
 Utility spaces are mechanical and electrical rooms, elevator pits, tunnels, etc. - c.
-Exception No. 3, LED Luminaires: If TM-30 metric products are unavailable, CRI 90 or greater LED luminaires will be considered an acceptable alternative to the fidelity index, gamut index, and hue-bin one metrics. - d.
+Exception No. 3, LED Luminaires: If TM-30 metric products are unavailable, CRI 90 or greater LED luminaires will be considered an acceptable alternative to the fidelity index, gamut index, and hue-bin one metrics.

+d.
 Exception No. 4, Fluorescent Lamps: If TM-30 metric products are unavailable, CRI 85 or greater lamps will be considered an acceptable alternative to the fidelity index, gamut index, hue-bin one metrics, color consistency, and color shift; except CRI 90 lamps must be provided where indicated in Appendix B Architectural and Engineering Design Requirements.